 Contestants need to register as individuals, but specify a partner if you are signing up for a strictly.
 There is no limit to the number of competitions one can enter.
 There is a no refund policy for competition fees.

-- Competitors' meetings for the Mix & Match and Strictly comps are mandatory.
+- Competitors' meetings for all competitions are mandatory.

 Musicality: Dancing with the music is key.
 One can never be too musical while dancing and doing so will definitely help you stand out in our competitions.
 Technique: As best they can, the judges will assess the lead and follow technique used by the dancers, even during the strictly.
 Creativity: Presenting new moves that still keep true to the spirit of the dance is a great way to promote a dance as well as win points with our judges.
 Authenticity: You don't have to be a dance historian to dance in your style authentically.
 What we are looking for here is not a flawless recreation.
 However, it is important for competitors to demonstrate that they understand the unique form of each dance style.
 Footwork: We encourage clean footwork.
 Give us some precise, well-executed variations in footwork.
 That will definitely help you beat out the competition.